Telltale-Modding-Group/TTDS-Relighting/README.md

 ## Making Your Own Level Relight (Developers)

-**If you are intresting in making you own level relight, the good news is that you don't need to have any lua programming in order to do it!** *(There is a small caveat to this but we will get to that later)*
+**If you are intresting in making you own level relight, the good news is that you don't need to have any lua programming in order to do it!** You don't need to also have the script editor at all. *(There is a small caveat to this but we will get to that later)*

 ***NOTE: For this we are going to assume that you already have relight installed and setup correctly...***